-The best way to read your dog is to spend as much time with him as you can.
-Watch him and engage him in a variety of situations, from playing games to taking leisurely walks.
-In turn, speak to him frequently—dogs understand tone of voice and volume, and give him plenty of smiles because he knows that the expression is a positive one.
+If you want to better read dog body language, the best way is to spend as much time with your pet as you can.
+Engage them in a variety of situations, from playing games to taking leisurely walks.
+In turn, speak frequently—dogs understand tone of voice and volume.
+Don’t forget to be relaxed and smile often; they know the expression is a positive one.

 With time together, you'll learn to better speak each other’s languages.
 Eventually, you may even be able to identify one bark from another.